venoodkhatuva12/chat_services/README.md

 ./run.sh
 ```
 This will run a very simple python server to serve the flat content on port 8000

 *Note, you need both services running for the page to work*

+To go to a particular channel, open 2 browser windows pointing at the following url: ```http://localhost:8000?c=c3743620-cc30-11e6-9d9d-cec0c932ce01```

+(Any valid UUID will currently create a new channel)

 Message Queue
 -------------